Louisiana’s burn ban places open flame limitations on football tailgates

 “Make sure that it cools down before you even put it on anything that is grass,” Trahan said.

-The University of Louisiana Lafayette posted a statement not allowing for open flame activities at tailgates like grilling, using fire pits, or using fireworks.
+The University of Louisiana Lafayette posted a statement not allowing open flames at tailgates like grilling, using fire pits or using fireworks.
 Hayden Fabre, a UL Lafayette student, said he understood why it is necessary, but it is inconvenient.

 “As a student there is definitely room for disappointment, but I totally get it and don’t blame them,” Fabre said.